ExpediaGroup/bull/docs/site/markdown/index.md

 * easy usage, declarative way to define the property mapping (in case of different names) or simply adding the lombok annotations.
 * allows to set the default value for all objects not existing in the source object.
 * allows to skip transformation for a given set of fields.
-* supports the values retrieval from getters if a field does not exists in the source object
+* supports the values retrieval from getters if a field does not exists in the source object.
+* supports the automatic conversion of primitive types.

 #### Bean Validation: